 On one hand, grass never ceases to grow but it merely slows down.
 During winter, new grass leaves will still appear but at a very slow rate – about every 35-40 days (unless we have freezing cold conditions outside).

-On the other hand, what type of grass you have also determines whether it will eventually stop growing.
+On the other hand, what type of grass you have also determined whether it will eventually stop growing.
 Perennial grasses are likely to become dormant or slow down, whereas annual ryegrass and annual meadow varieties will naturally die.

 Whether your grass grows in the winter will depend on: